onedata/onedata-documentation/doc/space_management.md

 <img style="display:block;margin:0 auto;" src="img/spaces/space_managment_default_space2.png">

 Let's change the default space to `Space2`.
-Now when you access your files, at the root level you will see the content of `Space2`.
+Now when you access your files, at the root level you will see the contents of `Space2`.
 In order to access the content of `Space1` you will have to navigate to `spaces/Space1`.

 <img  style="display:block;margin:0 auto;" src="img/spaces/space_managment_default_space2_changed.png">